n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

-  - If no such non-ligated post-base consonant is found in the previous step, move the "Reph" to the position immediately before the first post-base matra, syllable modifier, or Vedic sign that has a positioning tag of `POS_BEFORE_POST` or later.
+  - If no such non-ligated post-base consonant is found in the previous step, move the "Reph" to the position immediately before the first post-base matra, syllable modifier, or Vedic sign that has a positioning tag after the script's "Reph" position in the syllable sort order (as listed in [stage 2](#2-initial-reordering)).
 This will be the final "Reph" position.
+	> Note: Because Bengali incorporates the
+    > `REPH_POS_AFTER_SUBJOINED` shaping characteristic, this means
+    > any positioning tag of `POS_BEFORE_POST` or later,
+    > although a post-base matra, syllable modifier, or Vedic sign
+    > would not typically be tagged with `POS_BEFORE_POST`.
   - If no other location has been located in the previous steps, move the "Reph" to the end of the syllable.